webarch-coop/ansible-role-debug/README.md

 The [localhost](https://git.coop/webarch/localhost) repo can be used to run this role on the `localhost`.

-This role was inspired by [this role](https://github.com/f500/ansible-dumpall).
+This role was inspired by [dumpall role](https://github.com/f500/ansible-dumpall).